Königs Wusterhausen: Museums

-Of the once great number of building works on the Funkerberg ("Transmitter Mountain"), only very little is preserved nowadays, as many transmission towers were dismantled for technical reasons after the Central Tower collapsed and fell on 15 November 1972.
-Today, only a 210-m-high mast and two small freestanding towers are to be found there.
-Along with the remaining buildings, this forms a technological monument.

-Until 1999 this mast bore the transmitting antenna that served as the reserve antenna for the longwave stations at Zehlendorf bei Oranienburg and Donebach.
+Of the once great number of building works on the Funkerberg ("Transmitter Mountain"), very little is preserved nowadays, as many transmission towers were dismantled for technical reasons after the Central Tower collapsed and fell on 15 November 1972.
+Today, only a 210-m-high mast and two small freestanding towers are found there.
+It along with the remaining buildings form a technological monument.
+Until 1999, this mast bore the transmitting antenna that served as the reserve antenna for the longwave stations at Zehlendorf bei Oranienburg and Donebach.

 In 1994, a 67-m-high precast concrete cellular transmission tower was put up.
 It is today the only active transmitter on the Funkerberg.

 The first attempts at transmissions were in 1908.
 On 22 December 1920, music and speech were transmitted wirelessly from the Funkerberg for the first time on "Welle 2400" – longwave.
 It went down in history as the German postal system's Christmas concert.
 Königs Wusterhausen is thus also said to be the cradle of German radio.
 The artists in that broadcast were, incidentally, postal employees.
 The initiative was German radio pioneer Hans Bredow's brainchild (for this and other groundbreaking work, he is considered the "Father of German Radio").

 Until 1926, the popular Sonntagskonzerte ("Sunday Concerts") were broadcast.
-The station's studio was in the beginning a remodelled bathroom at the first broadcasting house on the Funkerberg.
+The station's studio was at first a remodelled bathroom in the first broadcasting house on the Funkerberg.